mebusy/notes/dev_notes/Compiler_2_SimpleSyntax_Directed_Translator.md

 Suppose the procedure for *expr* decides to apply this production.
 The body begins with *expr* so the procedure for *expr* is called recursively.
 Since the lookahead symbol changes only when a terminal in the body is matched, no change to the input took place between recursive calls of *expr*.
 As a result, the second call to expr does exactly what the first call did, which means a third call to *expr*, and so on, forever.

-A left-recursive production can be eliminated by rewriting the offending production.
+**Solution**: A left-recursive production can be eliminated by rewriting the offending production.
 Consider a nonterminal A with two productions:

 ```
 	A → Aα | β